OctopusDeploy/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 ### Build Server

-Both Octopus Deploy and Redgate have plug-ins support for the major build servers.
+Both Octopus Deploy and Redgate have plug-ins for the major build servers.
 For ease of use I have included the download links below.

 - Jenkins
     - Octopus - download [here](https://download.octopusdeploy.com/octopus-tools/4.37.0/OctopusTools.4.37.0.zip) - Please note, you can have Jenkins interact with Octopus by using octo.exe.
 You can read more about that [here](https://octopus.com/docs/api-and-integration/jenkins)